irsbugs/cmrt/Who can Log in V2.md

 If there is a change in the person that performs any of the above roles, then the login details and the email account is passed to the replacement person.

-Additional email accounts may exist, which would normally be routinely checked by the Secretary:
+Additional email accounts may exist, which would normally be routinely checked by the Secretary or Admin:

 * hello@cmrailtrail.org.au
 * info@cmrailtrail.org.au